Live 8 concert, Barrie

-On 2 July 2005, a Live 8 concert was held at Park Place (formerly Molson Park) in Barrie, Ontario, Canada.
+On 2 July 2005, a Live 8 concert was held at Molson Park in Barrie, Ontario, Canada.
 Barrie is located 100 km north of Toronto.

 The event is also referred to as "Live 8 Toronto" or "Live 8 Canada".

 About 35,000 people, full capacity at Park Place, were at the event, ranking eighth in attendance among the ten July 2 Live 8 concerts.
 Had a larger venue been available, organizers originally expected upwards of 150,000 spectators at the show. (see Location).

 Lineup

 Past Live Aid performers are listed with an asterisk (*).
 In order of appearance: